Find Product

 What fleet insurance does not cover

-Fleet insurance can be broad, but it does not cover every risk automatically.
-Most policies come with exclusions and conditions, which is why it is important to check the wording carefully rather than assuming all vehicles, drivers, and situations are protected in the same way.
+Fleet insurance is broad, but it does not cover every risk automatically.
+Most policies come with exclusions and conditions attached to specific drivers, vehicles or situations, so always check the wording carefully rather than assuming everything is protected in the same way.

 Wear and tear or mechanical failure